What Are Symptoms Of PMS?

 Behavioral issues make up a large part of PMS symptoms.
 In fact, when most people think of PMS all they think of are severe mood swings.

+If you suffer from PMS, you may find yourself in “an emotional funk” for a week or more, between the time that you ovulate and when the actual bleeding begins.
+In fact, it could last for a day or two after the bleeding starts, too.
 How the emotional side of PMS will affect you depends on your usual mood, as well as the various different nutritional, chemical and hormonal changes going on inside your body after you ovulate.
-You might feel anything from being a little bit anxious to being highly irritable.
+You might feel anything from being a little bit anxious to being highly irritable. |

 If you experience the emotional side of PMS, you may find yourself crying for “no reason” as well.
 There really is a reason.
 Your hormones are simply out of whack.
 Nevertheless, depression, anxiety, fast mood changes and withdrawal from your family are things that you don't have to just put up with.